A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

-For semantic applications broadening classification targets beyond just vehicles and pedestrians has begun, with more detailed models including differentiation of vehicle types.
+For semantic applications, broadening classification targets beyond just vehicles and pedestrians has begun, with more detailed models including differentiation of vehicle types.
 Increasing the average precision of systems at distance will likely continue to be a major focus.
 Adding additional domains to radar semantics is still an open research area.
-Created semantic labels for offices, homes, hospitals, and other non-driving focused applications will enable radar to be used in a wider variety of environments.
+New semantic labels for offices, homes, hospitals, and other non-driving focused applications will enable radar to be used in a wider variety of environments.
+Panoptic segmentation of radar scans seems to be a under-explored area, which could be aided greatly by Doppler velocity.

+While there have been some approaches to offline radar calibration, online techniques have been relatively unexplored.
+It would be exciting to see additional work in this area, particularly intrinsic calibration to allow radars to be treated more like a commodity rather than custom units.

+Finally, there are some exciting opportunities to make better use of the full waveform that is available with radar.
+This is common in ground-penetrating radar surveying, for example, using classic radar theory.
+But perhaps there are some clever ways to combine modern representations such as neural radiance fields with radar waveforms to produce better maps in challenging environments, including behind building walls or in other occluded regions.
+Radar has a lot to offer beyond basic pointclouds that we can surely unlock by being creative.

+Throughout this survey, we have demonstrated how mmWave radar has advanced both in terms of its hardware capability and how algorithms have adapted to this new class of packaging.
+We have conducted this analysis in the context of adding radar systems to robotics applications.
+Radar, notably, is already a vital sensor in automotive safety systems and has great potential at becoming a core exteroceptive sensor in robotics, similar to the camera and lidar.
+Radar sensors have already significantly decreased in price, with some automotive radars priced similarly to machine-vision cameras.
+Beyond ease of access, radar provides benefits both through fusion and as a standalone sensor, bypassing particulate matter in visually degraded environments and adding additional information via the Doppler-velocity channels.

-Radar has become a core robotics sensor in applications where operating in visually degraded environments is required.
-As the reliability and accuracy of radar sensors increase and their price decrease, the prevalence of these sensors will continue to grow.
+Radar has become a core robotics sensor in applications for operating in visually degraded environments.
+As the reliability and accuracy of radar sensors increase and their prices decrease, the prevalence of these sensors will continue to grow.
 This work serves to show that even in the early days of these small form-factor, low-power sensors, exciting robotics applications of mmWave radar are beginning to take shape.